kdublam/clicky-game/README.md

 ### Overview
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 User will be given different characters on the screen.
-The objective is the user has to select all the available character without repeating.
+The objective is the user has to select all the available characters without repeating.
 There is a high score that the player can try to beat.

 You can check out the here
 [Live Demo](https://kdublam.github.io/clicky-game/)!